Bezant: Bezants in heraldry

 In heraldry, a roundel of a gold colour is referred to as a bezant, in reference to the coin.
 Like many heraldic charges, the bezant originated during the crusading era, when Western European knights first came into contact with Byzantine gold coins, and were perhaps struck with their fine quality and purity.
-During the Fourth Crusade the city of Constantinople was sacked by Western forces.
-During this sacking of the richest city of Europe, the gold bezant would have been very much in evidence, many of the knights no doubt having helped themselves very liberally to the booty.
+During the Fourth Crusade, the city of Constantinople was sacked by Western forces.
+During this sacking of the richest city of Europe, the gold bezant would have been very much in evidence, many of the knights no doubt having helped themselves generously to the booty.
 This event took place at the very dawn of the widespread adoption of arms by the knightly class, and thus it may have been an obvious symbol for many returned crusaders to use in their new arms.
 When arms are strewn with bezants, the term bezantée or bezanty is used.